 These are statements of legal expenditure by the Workplace Gender Equality Agency for, published in compliance with the Legal Services Directions.

 The Service Charter states our service standards to clients and the general public, provides details on how to contact us and how clients can provide us with feedback.

-The Director of the Workplace Gender Equality Agency (Agency) has established the Audit Committee in compliance with Section 45 of the Public Governance, Performance and Accountability Act 2013 (PGPA Act) and PGPA Rule Section 17 Audit Committees for Commonwealth Entities.
+The CEO of the Workplace Gender Equality Agency (Agency) has established the Audit Committee in compliance with Section 45 of the Public Governance, Performance and Accountability Act 2013 (PGPA Act) and PGPA Rule Section 17 Audit Committees for Commonwealth Entities.